I want to sell my car private party – but I still have a loan balance

 The fastest way to get the title into the buyer’s hands is to visit one of our OCCU’s branches personally and pay off your loan with cash or a verifiable cashier’s check.
 As long as one of our team members can verify the funds on your cashier’s check, we can release the car title right away.
 Otherwise, it takes 20 days for the funds to clear.

 What if the buyer lives out of town?
-If the buyer isn’t local, they can visit one of our shared branching locations and deposit the funds into your savings account—ideally in cash, since we won’t be onsite to verify a cashier’s check.
-Or they can:
+If the buyer isn’t local, they can:

-• Wire the funds to your savings account (there is usually a charge for this).
+• Wire the funds to your savings account (there's usually a charge for this).

-• Newer than 10 years: You’ll need to sign an Oregon DMV Odometer Disclosure, a triplicate form available at the DMV or any of our branches.
-Give the original to the buyer, and keep the copies for your files.
+• Newer than ten years: You’ll need to sign an Oregon DMV Odometer Disclosure, a triplicate form available at the DMV or any of our OCCU branches.
+Give the original to the buyer and keep the copies for your files.

 Selling your car to a private party may not be as easy as going to a dealership, but it can net you more money.
 Following these steps will help make the sale as smooth as possible so you can start shopping for your next vehicle.